 Reading in the papers the accounts from the provinces, one would almost fancy that we were living in an Alpine country.
 From every quarter comes intelligence of disastrous floods.
-North and south, east and west, the waters are out, and one timid Yorkshire gentleman has taken into consideration the propriety of acting the part of Noah, by building an ark for himself and his household.
-In many places the railways are stopped from the embankments having been washed away, and the bridges fallen before the torrents.
-The Severn is sweeping before it farm produce, and the implements of husbandry. get the best terms for themselves, but when they must choose, they
+North and south, has taken into consideration the propriety of acting the part of Noah,

 Lincolnshire are a great lake, and Oxford stands in its county in the midst of a sea.
 The Oxonians forsaking the river for the greater expanse are rowing upon the common.
-We have hardly, as yet, sufficient data to determine how much of the past harvest has been lost by these inundations, but great fears are entertained of their effects upon the next year's crops.
+We have thardly, as yet, sufficient data to determine how much of the past harvest has been lost by these inundations, but great fears are entertained of their effects upon the next year's crops.

 The Empire in France is accomplished.
-The representative of Crime has perched upon the summit of ambition.
-The imperial crown has been grasped by a blood-stained hand-the perjured lips will soon utter a new oath-the eagle will perch above corruption-and brutality will be consecrated.
+The representation of Crime has perched upon the summit of ambition.
+The imperial crown has been grasped by a blood-stained hand-the perjured lips will soon utter a new oath-the eagle will perch aboue corruption-and brutality will be consecrated.
 That will accomplish the present degradation of France-that will complete the rottenness from which, perhaps, new life may spring.
 "When things come to the worst they are sure to mend."
 If there is any truth in that adage surely they must mend now; or is there yet a lower gulf below that lowest, into which the nation has descended?
 It is hard to tell.
-The numbers are not yet precisely known, but there are bets, that the votes for the President will exceed eight millions.
+The numbers are not yet precisely known, but there are 'bets, that the votes for the President will exneed eight millions.
 It is said, that in the municipality of the Seine the tickets in the Urn will represent more than five-sixths of the voters of the district.
 From the country the reports are given as still more decided; of course no one will attach credit to the final announcement, whatever it may be.
 It could be as easy to say ten millions as eight.
 The number was pre-determined before the poll was taken-and it will be made-we shall never know how many voted, any more than we know how many fell in the streets of Paris on the 2nd of December.
 Those who counted in the one case, counts in the other.
-Can it be supposed that a gambler who plays with false dice, will hesitate to use them when his last throw comes for his largest stake.
+Can it be supposed that a gambler who plays with false dice, will hesitate the Rump will do for them; but where is the Cromwell.
+Tyrant-as I to use them when his last throw comes for his largest stake.
 Is it probable that he who stepped over mountains, will stop at a molehill?
 Is it probable that the homicide will shrink from forgery, or the perjurer pause at the sin of a single lie?
-We remember somewhere to have read in a novel, surcharged with the terrible, that a man first slew another, and then putting a pen in the dead hand, signed a will in his own favour.
-Surely the novelist was prophetic.
-He forecast the part of Louis Napoleon to admiration The history of his power is full of horrors.
+We remember somewhere to have read in a novel. surcharged with the terrible, that a man first slew another, and then putting a pen in the dead hand, signed a will in his own favour.
+Surely the non-elect was prophetic.
+He forecast the part of Louis Napoleon to admiration The history hf his power is full of horrors.
 He smothered Liberty and slew her sons; and now the pen in the dead hand, guided by his own, is bequeathing to him the freedom of all posterity.
-Well the end will come, and then those who smite with the sword, shall in their turn
+Well the end will come, and then those who smite with the sword, shall in their turn be smitten.